 Step One: Find the manufacturer's website.
-When you do a search, you have to weed out the websites that SELL the product from the one that MAKES the product.
-If the manufacturers website isn't listed on the product, go to the United States Patent and Trademark Office. (www.uspto.gov).
+When you search, you have to weed out the websites that SELL the product from the one that MAKES the product.
+If the manufacturer's website isn't listed on the product, go to the United States Patent and Trademark Office. (www.uspto.gov).
 Click on Trademarks and Trademark SEARCH, then enter the name of the product.

 Go through the website to see all the claims the manufacturer makes of their product.

 Doing that with Prenolone shows me that Aromatic Research & Technology, LC.
 DBA Young Living Essential Oils is the company responsible for Prenolone.
 I also learn that Prenolone is classified as a "skin lotion."

 Step Two: Look for clinical trials.
 The largest collection of clinical trial information is on a website maintained by the US National Library of Medicine.
 It's (www.pubmed.gov).
 Enter the name of the product and see what comes up.
 If there are lots of results, narrow it down by combining the name of the drug with the condition you wish to treat.
 You want to see how effective the drug has been for other people in similar situations.

 In the case of Prenolone, it's not mentioned once in over 21 million studies available in the database.

 Step Three: Check with the government.
 Make sure the product you're buying isn't part of an investigation or recall.
 Use (www.fda.gov) to see if it's a legal drug.

 Prenolone wasn't in the FDA database because it's not a drug and it didn't appear in the other two websites either.
 The company that makes it, Young Living Essential Oils also didn't show up as having any regulatory action taken against it.